Why do I need an Agency? Can’t I just find my own Surrogate?

 We partner with an attorney that specializes in Trust Account Management Services.
 Funds are maintained and distributed in accordance with the highest level of fiduciary and ethical standards.
 Monies are held in an Interest Only Lawyer’s Trust Account and managed by a Certified Public Accountant.
 Utilizing an independent firm eliminates the potential conflict of interest that arises when a surrogacy agency is holding escrow funds while also representing all parties to the reproductive arrangement.

-After a successful match has been made between the Intended Parent(s) and Surrogate, and upon the execution of your legal contract, we then collect the entire deposit for your escrow account.
+After a successful match has been made between the Intended Parent(s) and Surrogate, and upon the execution of your legal contract, they then collect the entire deposit for your escrow account.
 All compensation payments relating to your surrogate will then be distributed as per the guidelines outlined in your contract.
 The same process would also apply to your Egg Donor when applicable.

 Our Director of Operations, Adam Golden works closely with the Escrow Management firm and monitors all transactions for accuracy.
 He acts as the main point of contact for our Intended Parents regarding all escrow and financial related matters.